harmonicai/kong-remote-jwt-auth/BACKEND_SERVICE.md

 2. **Consumer Check**: Verifies user is not anonymous (anonymous users skip backend call)
 3. **Backend Call**: If validation succeeds and `jwt_service_url` is configured:
    - Makes GET request to your backend service
-   - Passes through all original headers plus `X-Original-JWT` with the validated Firebase JWT
+   - Passes through all original headers (including `Authorization` with the validated JWT)
    - Caches the response JWT per-user
 4. **Header Setting**: Sets `x-harmonic-cerberus-jwt` header with the fetched JWT
 5. **Request Forwarding**: Original request continues to your upstream service